 Most voters want a council that delivers efficient key services with low rates.
 They don’t want a council that is distracted by non-council issues.

 Ballot pack submission

-This is the most critical thing to get right, as this is what is looked at by the majority of voters.
+This is the most critical thing to get right, as this is looked at by the majority of voters.

 Photo is passport photo size, but make sure it doesn’t look as bad as a passport photo.
 It must be appealing.
 Appear competent and dependable, and a “safe pair of hands”.